(Last revised and updated: June 24, 2022)

 Accessing and Correcting Your Information

 You may change your preferences and “opt out” of receiving certain marketing communications from us by following the directions provided in association with the communication or such other directions we may provide or by contacting firstname.lastname@example.org.
-Additionally, under certain circumstances and in compliance with the GDPR, you may have the right to:
+Additionally, under certain circumstances and in compliance with the European Data Protection Laws, you may have the right to:

 Request access to your personal information (commonly known as ‘subject access request’).
 This enables you to receive a copy of the personal information we hold about you and to check that we are lawfully processing it;